 II.
-Reporting Progress on Attainment of Program Goals or Administrative Unit Outcom
+Reporting Progress on Attainment of Program Goals or Administrative Unit Outcomes

 Program Goal or Administrative Unit Outcome (AUO) (As reported in the most recent program review; cut and paste the goal or AUO from the program review document) Which institutional goals will be advanced upon completion? (circle all that apply) Progress on goal or AUO attainment (choose one) Explanation and Comments (If a goal or AUO is revised, please explain and describe the revision.
 Describe the impediments or detail what can be improved.)
 Students will be able to articulate an understanding of their personal responsibility in creating their own academic, personal, and professional successes.
 PCCD Strategic Goals (list the specific goal here A.2 Student Success: Increase students' participation in SSSP eligible activities by 50%, with specific emphasis on expanding orientations, assessments, academic advising and student educational plans.
-College Goals: (list the specific goal here Completed: (date) Revised: (date) Ongoing:9-20-16 (date)
+2. College Goals: (list the specific goal here Completed: (date) Revised: (date) Ongoing:9-20-16 (date)

-Curriculum (if applicable) The goal is update the Counseling Department SLO assessment tool (Survey) for the next assessment cycle Solve problems and make decisions in life and work using critical thinking, quantitative reasoning, community resources, and civil engagement.
-PCCD Strategic Goals (list the specific goal here D.1 Service Leadership: Provide professional development opportunities for faculty, staff and administrators that lead to better service to our students and colleagues.
-College Goals: (list the specific goal here Use technology and written and oral communication to discover, develop, and relate critical ideas in multiple environments.
-Completed: Instruction (if applicable) Counselors have been proactive in updating the liberal arts major to utilize the local A.A.
+Curriculum (if applicable) The goal is update the Counseling Department SLO assessment tool (Survey) for the next assessment cycle 1.
+Solve problems and make decisions in life and work using critical thinking, quantitative reasoning, community resources, and civil engagement.
+1. PCCD Strategic Goals (list the specific goal here D.1 Service Leadership: Provide professional development opportunities for faculty, staff and administrators that lead to better service to our students and colleagues.
+2. College Goals: (list the specific goal here Use technology and written and oral communication to discover, develop, and relate critical ideas in multiple environments.
+Completed:5/2016 Instruction (if applicable) Counselors have been proactive in updating the liberal arts major to utilize the local A.A.
 G.E/IGETC.
-This is pending the PCCD Strategic Goals (list the specific goal here A.2 Student Success: Increase students' participation in SSSP eligible activities by 50%, with specific emphasis Completed: 6/2016 (date) Revised: (date)
+This is pending the PCCD Strategic Goals (list the specific goal here A.2 Student Success: Increase students' participation in SSSP eligible activities by 50%, with specific emphasis Completed:6/2016 (date) Revised: (date)

 curriculum committee approval and CIPD on expanding orientations, assessments, academic advising and student educational plans.
 2. College Goals: (list the specific goal here Solve problems and make decisions in life and work using critical thinking, quantitative reasoning, community resources, and civil engagement.
-Ongoing:(date) Student Success and Student Equity - Calling students reinstated academic probation and dismissal students to make a follow-up appointment with a counselor to check in on progress PCCD Strategic Goals (list the specific goal here A.2 Student Success: Increase students' participation in SSSP eligible activities by 50%, with specific emphasis on expanding orientations, assessments, academic advising and student educational plans.
-College Goals: (list the specific goal here Exhibit aesthetic reflection to promote, participate and contribute to human development, expression, creativity, and curiosity.
-Completed:(date) Revised:(date) Ongoing:09/2016 (date)
+Ongoing: (date) Student Success and Student Equity - Calling students reinstated academic probation and dismissal students to make a follow-up appointment with a counselor to check in on progress 1.
+PCCD Strategic Goals (list the specific goal here A.2 Student Success: Increase students' participation in SSSP eligible activities by 50%, with specific emphasis on expanding orientations, assessments, academic advising and student educational plans.
+2. College Goals: (list the specific goal here Exhibit aesthetic reflection to promote, participate and contribute to human development, expression, creativity, and curiosity.
+Completed: (date) Revised: (date) Ongoing: 09/2016 (date)

--

-Professional Development, 1.
-PCCD Strategic Goals (list Completed:

-Institutional and Professional the specific goal here (date)

-Engagement, and Partnerships D.1 Service Leadership: Provide

-professional development Revised:

-Attend workshops, webinars, (date)

-opportunities for faculty, staff and (uaic)

-conferences, and departmental administrators that lead to better

-retreats service to our students and Ongoing:

-colleagues. (date)

-C C

-2 Callege Casley (list the

-2. College Goals: (list the

-specific goal here

-Accept personal, civic, social and

-environmental responsibility in

-order to become a productive

-local and global community

-member

-member

-Other Program Improvement 1.
-PCCD Strategic Goals (list the Completed:

-Objectives or Administrative Unit specific goal here). (date)

-Outcomes

-Outcomes 2.
-College Goals: (list the specific Revised:

-(date)

-goal here). (date)

-Ongoing:

-·· (date)

-Other Program Improvement 1.
-PCCD Strategic Goals (list the Completed:

-Objectives or Administrative Unit specific goal here). (date)

-Outcomes).

-2. College Goals: (list the specific Revised:

-(date)

-goal here). (uale)

-Ongoing:
+Professional Development, Institutional and Professional Engagement, and Partnerships Attend workshops, webinars, conferences, and departmental retreats 1.
+PCCD Strategic Goals (list the specific goal here D.1 Service Leadership: Provide professional development opportunities for faculty, staff and administrators that lead to better service to our students and colleagues.
+2. College Goals: (list the specific goal here Accept personal, civic, social and environmental responsibility in order to become a productive local and global community member Completed: (date) Revised: (date) Ongoing: (date) Other Program Improvement Objectives or Administrative Unit Outcomes Other Program Improvement Objectives or Administrative Unit Outcomes 1.
+PCCD Strategic Goals (list the specific goal here).
+2. College Goals: (list the specific goal here).
+1. PCCD Strategic Goals (list the specific goal here).
+Completed: (date) Revised: (date) Ongoing: (date) Completed: (date) 2.
+College Goals: (list the specific goal here).
+Revised: (date) Ongoing: